vinacle/ZNCode/README.md

+---

-# 🌀 ZNCode System (ZNC) EN
+# 🌀 ZNCode System (ZNC)

 **From the Author:** This project was created purely out of boredom.
-I honestly didn't expect the final result to be such a "beast."
+I honestly didn't expect the final result to be such a "beast".
 It is a tool for those who need things done fast, powerfully, and without unnecessary questions.

 ---